mongodb/mongo-ruby-driver/.evergreen/README.md

 By default the entire test suite is run (using mlaunch to launch the server);
 to specify another script, use `-s` option:

-    ./.evergreen/test-on-docker -s .evergreen/run-tests-enterprise-auth.sh
+    ./.evergreen/test-on-docker -s .evergreen/run-tests-kerberos-unit.sh

-To perform override just the test command (but maintaining the setup performed by Evergreen shell scripts), use TEST_CMD:
+To override just the test command (but maintain the setup performed by Evergreen shell scripts), use TEST_CMD:

     ./.evergreen/test-on-docker TEST_CMD='rspec spec/mongo/auth'